-Joanna Romano, LMSW, Director Caroline Beretta, LPC, Associate Director
+Joanna Romano, LMSW, Director Michael Cresci, MA, Associate Director

 Room 3209, Third Level, Green Area Mon. - Fri.
 8:30 a.m.- 6:00 p.m.
 Phone: (973) 877-3231

-The Educational Opportunity Fund (EOF) is a college support program for residents of New Jersey who come from a low income background.
-EOF provides a full array of services: Tutoring, Computer Lab, Professional Counselors, Advocacy, Workshops, additional funds and more!
-EOF is a State of New Jersey Office of the Secretary of Higher Education funded initiative celebrating its 50th year.
-Essex County College's EOF program is the largest in the state - so contact us to check your eligibility.
+The Educational Opportunity Fund (EOF) is a college support program for residents of New Jersey who come from a low-income background.
+EOF provides a full array of services: Tutoring, Computer Lab, Professional Advisors, Advocacy, Workshops, additional money and more!
+For those who are new to college, the EOF Pre-Freshman Summer Program is a great way to learn about college and earn some credits!!
+Learn more: visit, email or call - Ms. Edyta Niedbal, Eligibility Coordinator - 973-877-3229, eneidbal@essex.edu

-Joanna Romano Caroline Beretta romano@essex.edu beretta@essex.edu
+Joanna Romano Michael Cresci romano@essex.edu mcresci@essex.edu